Preventing and dealing with collisions¶

 The constellation.only_first_collision attribute is a boolean that is initialized to True.
 If this is set to False before the call to add_child the simulator will check for all collisions with proposed new_front before returning with CollisionError.
 Note that coding this correctly is not simple:

-1. constellation.only_first_collision is local to each parallel processor and cannot be set globally.
+constellation.only_first_collision is local to each parallel processor and cannot be set globally.
 There are two strategies possible to using it:

-• either set it at the begin of each manage_front call as in the example above.
-This will affect all add_child calls and slow down the simulation.
+manage_frontcall as in the example above.
+This will affect alladd_childcalls and slow down the simulation.change it to False just before the

-2. depending on the setting of constellation.only_first_collision CollisionError returns either a Front or a [Front,] as collider, same for distance.
-The collider list is unsorted.
+depending on the setting of constellation.only_first_collision CollisionError returns either a

-3. because the setting of constellation.only_first_collision may be ambiguous CollisionError contains its value used in its first_only attribute and will always print correct information.
+Frontor a[Front,]as collider, same for distance.
+The collider list is unsorted.because the setting of constellation.only_first_collision may be ambiguous CollisionError contains its value used in its first_only attribute and will always print correct information.

 Based on the information provided by CollisionError sophisticated collision resolution routines can be written.

-Automatic collision resolution
+Automatic collision resolution¶

 Some fairly simple collision conditions can be very hard to solve properly by random search.
 An example is a dendrite or axon trying to grow past a much larger soma, biological growth cones will eventually succeed in making an arc around such a structure, but this requires a sophisticated simulation of chemical cues to work in NeuroDevSim.
 Instead, the solve_collision method provides a phenomenological solution that respects the original direction of growth.
 It is called as: